 Not all traps are worrisome.
 For example, when a printer detects that one of its toner cartridges is getting low and wants you to order a new one, the SNMP agent on that printer will treat this as a trap condition.
 Some very serious conditions don’t result in trap messages.
-For example, if the device gets a fatal error and stops working, it prevents the SNMP agent from operating as well.
-Also, if the network card on a device breaks, the SNMP agent is unable to send out a trap message.
-In these instances, the emergency will be revealed the next time the SNMP manager sweeps the network for SNMP responses.
+For example, if the managed device gets a fatal error and stops working, it prevents the SNMP agent from operating as well.
+Also, if the network card on a device breaks, the SNMP agent cannot send out a trap message.
+In these instances, the emergency will be revealed the next time the SNMP manager sweeps the managed network for SNMP responses.

 The actions that can be taken on receipt of a trap message depend on the sophistication of your network monitoring software.
 If your monitor just reports on statuses, then you will have to use some other application to fix a problem or connect directly to the device to explore for error information, and fix the problem through its operating system.
 Some network monitors are actually network management systems and allow you to set up actions to perform in the event of an alert condition arising.

 If the problem that is notified by a trap is physical, there isn’t anything that any software package could do to resolve it.
 In some cases, you wouldn’t want your network management system to go off and fix problems without waiting for your approval of the intended action.
 Usually, network management systems offer you the opportunity to specify in its settings what level of fault resolution automation you would like.